 We recognise that, alongside bringing about change, we also need to preserve the current strengths of the UK framework, such as the unitary board, strong shareholder rights and the 'comply or explain' approach.
 It is also important that engagement between investors and companies is effective.
-The consultation on the revised UK Corporate Governance Code includes questions to inform the future direction of the UK Stewardship Code, on which we will consult in late 2018.
+The consultation on the revised UK Corporate Governance Code includes questions to inform the future direction of the UK Stewardship Code.
+We will consult on that Code later in 2018.